SantiagoRios-Pro/New-Project/Creating Database.md

 Description:
 Reference table listing all known securities with classification details.

+* row_names: A temporary or internal identifier used during data import or processing.
-ticker (PK): Unique ticker symbol for the security.
+* id: Unique identifier for the security (may differ from ticker).

-security_name: Full name of the security.
+* security_name: Full name or description of the security.
+* ticker: Unique ticker symbol used to identify the security (Primary Key).

-sp500_weight: Weight in the S&P 500 (if applicable).
+* sp500_weight: Security's weight in the S&P 500 index, if applicable.

-sec_type: Type of security (e.g., stock, bond).
+* sec_type: Type of security (e.g., equity, bond, ETF).

-major_asset_class: High-level asset classification.
+* major_asset_class: Broad classification category (e.g., equities, fixed income).

-minor_asset_class: More granular asset classification.
+* minor_asset_class: More specific sub-category within the major asset class (e.g., large-cap, municipal bonds).